Environmental and Climate Change

 The course examines environmental and climate change from the latest glacial maximum (about 20,000 years before present).
 Natural climate archives are examined as evidence of environmental and climate change.
 The physical basis for the climate system is investigated including effects of atmospheric circulation and ocean currents on global climate.
 Basic oceanography and hydrology related to climate processes.
 Other processes such as volcanism that can initiate global change are presented.
 Impact on different social institutions and infrastructure, and how to work with climate change and to limit climate change today.
 Basic energy policy and energy system concepts are presented in connection with environmental and climate change.

-The course contains lectures, exercises, seminars and project work in group.
+The course contains lectures, exercises, seminars, study visits, project and group work.

 Examination in the course is divided between one written exam (4 credits), exercises and seminars (4 credits), and a course project to be presented orally and in written form (2 credits).